 17.11 COMPLIANCE.

 No structure, land, water or air shall hereafter be used without full compliance with the provisions of this chapter and all applicable local, County and State regulations.
 No structure (with the exception of certain minor structures), or part thereof shall hereafter be located, erected, moved, reconstructed or altered and no substantial land use change made without a zoning, special zoning, or Conditional Use permit.
 The Town Zoning Administrator, or his/her appointed deputies, shall accept all applications, issue or deny all zoning permits, investigate all complaints, give notice of violations and enforce the provisions of this chapter.
 The Zoning Administrator shall have access to premises and structures during reasonable hours to make those inspections as deemed necessary by him/her to ensure compliance with this chapter.
-If, however, he/she is refused entry after presentation of identification, he/she shall procure a special inspection warrant in accordance with § 66.0119, Wis.
-Stats., except in case of emergency.
+If, however, he/she is refused entry after presentation of identification, he/she shall procure a special inspection warrant in accordance with Wis.
+Stat. § 66.0119, except in case of emergency.

 No permit or approval pursuant to this chapter shall be issued where the applicant is in violation of this or any code administered by the Town, nor for any parcel(s) of land which have an outstanding violation until the violation has been corrected.
 A request for waiver of these provisions may be made, to grant or deny a permit or approval on the merits of the application, to the Town Attorney and the Town Zoning Board of Appeals.